 Breast Reduction Recovery

 Breast reduction with liposuction is a surgical procedure aimed at the removal of excess fat, glandular tissue, and skin, which in turn alters the shape of the breasts.
-It is often chosen by patients who lost a considerable amount of weight, but also patients who suffer from enlarged breasts.
+It is often chosen by patients who have gained some weight in the breast area after a pregnancy, but also patients who suffer from enlarged breasts.
 To learn more about the breast reduction recovery process after a breast reduction with liposuction, please read the additional information provided by the Dr Lanzer Clinic below.

 What’s the Recovery Time for a Breast Reduction?